ampproject/amphtml/docs/create_page.md

 It ensures that sizes of all elements can be calculated by the browser via CSS automatically and no resource loading can change these sizes.
-Learn more in the [AMP Components spec](../spec/amp-html-components.md)
+Learn more in the [AMP HTML Components specification](../spec/amp-html-components.md).

 # Add some styles